Corsehillmuir Wood

 Getting onto the reserve

-Enter through the metal kissing gate next to the blue sign.
+Enter through the metal kissing gate next to the wooden sign.
 A footpath takes you round the woodland.

-The path section farthest from the entrance is unsurfaced and can get muddy.
+Some path sections are unsurfaced and can get very muddy, particularly in winter and during times of high rainfall.
 Please prevent dogs from hunting wildilfe at all times of year, but especially in spring.

 Nearest town